Invasor-de-Fronteiras/mhfrontier-cq-tool/README.md

 <img src="./screenshots/quest-id.png" alt="Quest" width="300" />

-It's important to understand this so you can get the quests on your server and on your quest list.
+It's important to understand this so you can get the quests on your server and your quest list.

 ### New Quest